alf808/neo-depot/README.md

 Of these, the date, distance, and velocity filters apply to attributes of an instance of `CloseApproach`, whereas the diameter and hazardous filters apply to attributes of an instance of `NearEarthObject`.
 The date filter operates on Python date and datetime objects; the distance, velocity, and diameter filters operate on floats, and the hazardous filter operates on booleans.

-You have a lot of design freedom in the first and second steps.
-They are closely related, so it's a good idea to start with just one filter type (distance, perhaps) in step 1, so that you can build and test step 2.
-Once step 1 and step 2 are working with a single filter type, you can expand to implement each of the rest of the filters.
-You can also leverage the tests (in `tests.test_query`, with `python -m unittest --verbose tests.test_query`) to measure your steady progress through the first two steps.

 #### Task 3a: Creating filters.

-For this step, you'll implement the `create_filters` function in the `filters.py` file.
+For this step, implement the `create_filters` function in the `filters.py` file.
 The `main.py` script calls this function with the options that the user provided at the command line.

 ```
 def create_filters(date=None, start_date=None, end_date=None,